wesleylhandy/social-sharing-client/README.md

 #### Email Sharing

-Rather than hardcoding `mailto` attributes, the `cbnShare API` will trigger the email share much like it does for other services.
+Rather than hardcoding `mailto` attributes, the `socialShare API` will trigger the email share much like it does for other services.

-The `cbnShare API` accepts the following sharing object:
+The `socialShare API` accepts the following sharing object:

 ```javascript
 const sharingObj = {